 Out of all three, Push notifications have come as a supplement to both email and SMS marketing as it possesses capabilities from both the channels: highest message delivery rate (90%), high click-through (7X than emails), and custom message delivery time (immediate and scheduled).
 Moreover, the following benefits of push notification service make them highly suitable for all kinds of marketing communications-

 - Real-time Analytics

 - Cost-effective options with FCM-based push notification tools.

 - Audience segmentation on grounds like Age group, Gender, Location, etc.

 - Dynamic behavior-based triggering like geo-fencing

 All three marketing channels have their pros and cons.
 Some of them definitely replace one another in numerous situations.
-However, it does not mean, businesses should avoid one tool and move to other.
+However, it does not mean, businesses should avoid one tool and move to others.
 To achieve a perfect marketing and audience targeting, one must utilize a perfect blend of all three channels in their appropriate conditions.
-For instance, despite push notifications have high click through and delivery rate, you cannot replace emails with notifications to send sensitive information like Invoices.
+For instance, despite push notifications have a high click-through and delivery rate, you cannot replace emails with notifications to send sensitive information like Invoices.
 Emails are still the best tools for certain communications.